LoomaDesign

 How This Connects to AI Shopping Channels

 That connects directly to image QA.
-Product data is not only text.
+Product data includes text, images, variants, specs, policies, and availability.
 The product image often proves the claim, shows the variant, displays the included parts, and gives the buyer confidence before checkout.
-If AI tools can help create or update that content, sellers need a review process that catches mismatch before customers do.
+If AI tools help create or distribute that content, sellers need a review process that catches mismatch before customers do.

 LoomaDesign fits the visual side of this workflow.
 A team can use AI to improve source images, create product visuals, and prepare PDP assets, but the output should still be checked against the real SKU.